CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 Use this bash script to pull the latest **Falcon Container** sensor, **Node Kernel Mode DaemonSet** sensor, **Kubernetes Admission Controller** or **Kubernetes Protection Agent** from the CrowdStrike container registry and push it to your local Docker registry or remote registries.

-> :warning: **Deprecation Warning**: Starting with version 2.0.0, the `SENSORTYPE` environment variable will be deprecated and replaced with `SENSOR_TYPE`. `SENSORTYPE` will still be supported for backwards compatibility, but will be removed in a future release.
-Please update your code to use `SENSOR_TYPE` to specify your sensor type.
->
-> :warning: **Breaking Changes**: The following command line options have been removed and are no longer supported: `-n`, `--node`, `--kubernetes-admission-controller`, and `--kubernetes-protection-agent`.
-To update your code, use the `-t, --type` option to specify your sensor type.
-For example, to download the Kubernetes Protection Agent, use `--type kpagent`.
+## Deprecation Warning :warning:

+1. **Environment Variable Deprecation** : The `SENSORTYPE` environment variable will be deprecated and replaced by `SENSOR_TYPE`.
+This update is intended to increase readability and maintain consistency in our environment variable naming convention.

+2. **Command Option Deprecation** : The command line options `-n, --node`, `--kubernetes-admission-controller`, and `--kubernetes-protection-agent` will be deprecated and replaced by a single option `-t, --type`.
+The new `-t, --type` option will allow you to specify the sensor type in a more straightforward and simplified manner.

+While these changes will be officially introduced in version 2.0.0, we will continue to support the deprecated environment variable and command options until that release.
+We strongly encourage you to adapt your usage to include the new `SENSOR_TYPE` environment variable and `-t, --type` command option to ensure a smooth transition when version 2.0.0 is released.

+Please refer to the updated usage instructions and examples in the [Usage](#usage) section of this README.
+Feel free to reach out with any questions or concerns.

 ## Security recommendations